celery1124/kvrangedb/README.md

 This project aims at supporting range queries on KVSSD by storing a secondary ordered key index in device.

+We compare with an in-house [WiscKey][wisckey repo] implementation on block SSD and [RocksKV][rockskv repo], a simple RocksDB porting to KVSSD.

 # Interface

-Provide a leveldb like interface with:
+Provide a rocksdb like interface with:
 1. Custom comparator
 2. Batch update
 3. Iterator for range query (**currently only support forward iterator**)